 After a massive battle between the JLA and the Shadow Cabinet, John chooses to stay with the League despite many of its members choosing to leave.
 After Kimiyo Hoshi goes missing while tracking down Shadow Thief, John blackmails the armored vigilante Hardware into helping the team track her down.
 The League arrives in the Himalayas, discovering Kimiyo and Superman's friendIcon engaged in a fierce battle with the cosmic vampire known as Starbreaker.
 The JLA defeats Starbreaker, and John takes a leave of absence to go to Xanshi.

-John joined Hal, Kyle, and Guy on the anniversary of Superman's death and also the anniversary of Coast City being deemed "the city without fear."
+During the events of Blackest Night, John joined Hal, Kyle, and Guy on the anniversary of Superman's death and also the anniversary of Coast City being deemed "the city without fear."
 After the ceremony, John left to go honor the people of Xanshi, the planet he failed to protect.
 At this very moment, millions of black power rings flew to the planet and re-created every single soul that had died in John's greatest failure.
 A voice told John that it can tell him how to save everyone on the planet.
 John decided to go to the planet and was confronted by Katma Tui.
 Katma Tui surrounded John with the souls that died on Xanshi and she began to try and persuade John to feel guilty for Xanshi's deaths.

 However rejecting Kat's very persuading words, he battled the Black Lanterns.
 Eventually getting out of Xanshi's atmosphere, he was soon followed by all the Black Lanterns in the universe as he raced toward Earth to warn everyone.